ecmwf/ecflow/docs/ug/user_manual/ecflow_server/security/open_ssl.rst

 OpenSSL enables encrypted communication between the client and the server.
 For ecFlow, this can be used for user commands.

-To enable this for ecflow 4, please ensure you build ecFlow with '-DENABLE_SSL'.
+To enable this for ecFlow 4, please ensure you build ecFlow with '-DENABLE_SSL'.
 You will need to ensure that open SSL is installed on your system.
-This is **enabled by default for ecflow 5 if** the SSL libraries are found on the system.
+This is **enabled by default for ecFlow 5 if** the SSL libraries are found on the system.

 .. code-block:: shell